Shere Khan: The Jungle Book

 In Disney's 1967 animated adaptation of The Jungle Book, Shere Khan's voice was performed by George Sanders, while his singing voice was provided by Bill Lee and Thurl Ravenscroft and his roars were performed by Jimmy MacDonald.
 He was designed and animated by animator Milt Kahl.
+This version of the character depicts him without the crippled leg he had in the source material.
 The inhabitants of the jungle fear him greatly; mere news of his being in the vicinity compels the wolf pack to send Mowgli away.
 Man's gun and fire are the only things Shere Khan fears, and consequently, he feels the urge to kill humans whenever the opportunity presents itself.
 Shere Khan first appears about two-thirds of the way through the film where, after having been interrupted during a hunt by Colonel Hathi, he eavesdrops on Bagheera asking the elephants to help search for a now-lost Mowgli and sets out to find and kill the boy.
 He later encounters Kaa just as he was going to eat Mowgli, but the snake denies any knowledge of the man-cub.
-Doubting Kaa's honesty, Shere Khan threatens Kaa into showing his middle by loosening his coils, inadvertently allowing Mowgli to escape after the tiger resumes his search.
+Doubting Kaa's honesty, Shere Khan threatens Kaa into showing his middle by loosening his coils, inadvertently allowing Mowgli to escape after which the tiger resumes his search.

 In the climax, Shere Khan finds Mowgli, who refuses to run and instead stands up against the tiger, saying that he is not afraid.
 Impressed by Mowgli's bravery, Shere Khan, for his own amusement, gives him a 10-second head start to run away.
-But Mowgli still refuses and grabs a log, intent on fighting the tiger.
+But Mowgli still refuses and grabs a stick, intent on fighting the tiger.
 Shere Khan becomes annoyed and immediately attempts to attack Mowgli, who flinches in fear, finally understanding the true danger of the ferocious beast.
 Fortunately, Baloo arrives in the nick of time and grabs Shere Khan by the tail.
-Mowgli then hits Shere Khan with his log.
+Mowgli then hits Shere Khan with his stick.
 Enraged, he chases Mowgli while dragging Baloo behind him, but the vultures manage to fly Mowgli to safety.
-Baloo’s interference proves such a nuisance to Shere Khan that he decides to savage the bear, nearly killing him.
+Baloo's interference proves such a nuisance to Shere Khan that he decides to savage the bear, nearly killing him.
 Upon learning that Shere Khan is afraid of fire, Mowgli grabs a burning branch from a tree struck by a bolt of lightning, and the vultures distract Shere Khan long enough for Mowgli to tie the branch to his tail.
-Shere Khan panics and is forced to flee.
+Seeing the fire, Shere Khan panics and is forced to flee with the branch burning his back.